Nevada HVAC & Plumbing Safety Plan

 Primary Regulation: Nevada Administrative Code Chapter 618 (NAC 618)

 Written Program Required: Nevada mandates a written Accident Prevention Program (APP) per NAC 618.539.
-This is not optional — it is a legal requirement.
+Contractors should treat this as a required written-program item and review state-specific obligations.

 Fine Exposure: Serious violations: up to $16,550.
 Willful/repeat: up to $165,514.